 Adriana Uscanga.
 PhD candidate specializing in landscape ecology with focus on human-environment interactions and sustainability of agroecosystems.

 Schyler Reis.
 PhD candidate investigating the effects of disturbance and climate on vegetation shifts across drylands of the Pacific Northwest.

 Jamie Wright.
 PhD candidate investigating climatic and biogeochemical processes that influence the stability of forest-savanna boundaries.

 Ori Chafe.
-NSF Graduate Research Fellow MS student studying interactions of climate and disturbance with shrub expansion in the Arctic.
+NSF Graduate Research Fellow PhD student studying interactions of climate and disturbance with shrub expansion in the Arctic.